 Int.
 No. 857

-By Council Members Lander, Dromm, Comrie, Barron, Brewer, Chin, Dickens, Eugene, Ferreras, Garodnick, Gonzalez, Jackson, James, Koppell, Mark-Viverito, Mendez, Palma, Recchia, Reyna, Rose, Vann, Williams, Wills, Levin, Arroyo, Cabrera, Rodriguez, Nelson, Foster, Van Bramer, Gentile, Lappin, Koslowitz, King and Ulrich
+By Council Members Lander, Dromm, Comrie, Barron, Brewer, Chin, Dickens, Eugene, Ferreras, Garodnick, Gonzalez, Jackson, James, Koppell, Mark-Viverito, Mendez, Palma, Recchia, Reyna, Rose, Vann, Williams, Wills, Levin, Arroyo, Cabrera, Rodriguez, Nelson, Van Bramer, Gentile, Lappin, Koslowitz, King and Ulrich

 A Local Law to amend the administrative code of the city of New York, in relation to prohibiting discrimination based on one's consumer credit history.